|Control||Stiffness, Joint, Locomotion, Cartesian, Whole body.|

 Motion from scratch ¶

-The list below specifies whether the reflex deactivation is critical or not:
+The list below specify whether the reflex deactivation require or not owner consent: